top of page

 • Ensuring accountability of the school or district leadership

-• Providing community leadership as advocates for children, the school district and public schools
+• Providing community leadership as advocates for children, the school district, and public schools

-Board are also usually responsible for hiring the superintendent, negotiating with teachers, and holding the district accountable for its budget.
+The board is also usually responsible for hiring the superintendent, negotiating with teachers, and holding the district accountable for its budget.

 Your PTO or PTA should be involved in the following ways:

-• Have a parent teacher group attend board meetings and share the details with your pto board.
+• Have a parent-teacher group attend board meetings and share the details with your pto board.

 • Review board meeting minutes.